Bungee jumping: The highest jump

 In August 2005, AJ Hackett added a SkyJump to the Macau Tower, making it the world's highest jump at 233 m.
 The SkyJump did not qualify as the world's highest bungee as it is not strictly speaking a bungee jump, but instead what is referred to as a 'Decelerator-Descent' jump, using a steel cable and decelerator system, rather than an elastic rope.
 On 17 December 2006, the Macau Tower started operating a proper bungee jump, which became the "Highest Commercial Bungee Jump in the World" according to the Guinness Book of Records.
 The Macau Tower Bungy has a "Guide cable" system that limits swing (the jump is very close to the structure of the tower itself) but does not have any effect on the speed of descent, so this still qualifies the jump for the World Record.

-Kushma Bungee Jump is the world's second-highest bungee jump with a height of 228 m.
+Kushma Bungee Jump in Nepal is the world's second-highest bungee jump with a height of 228 m.
 It is located in the gorge of Kaligandaki River and world-first natural canyon bungee jump.
 Another commercial bungee jump currently in operation is just 13 m smaller, at 220 m.
 This jump, made without guide ropes, is from the top of the Verzasca Dam near Locarno, Switzerland.
 It appears in the opening scene of the James Bond film GoldenEye.
 The 216 m Bloukrans Bridge Bungy in South Africa and the Verzasca Dam jumps are pure freefall swinging bungee from a single cord.

 Guinness only records jumps from fixed objects to guarantee the accuracy of the measurement.
 John Kockleman however recorded a 2200 ft bungee jump from a hot air balloon in California in 1989.
-In 1991 Andrew Salisbury jumped from 9000 ft from a helicopter over Cancun for a television program and with Reebok sponsorship.
+In 1991, Andrew Salisbury jumped from 9000 ft from a helicopter over Cancun for a television program and with Reebok sponsorship.
 The full stretch was recorded at 3157 ft.
 He landed safely under parachute.

 One commercial jump higher than all others is at the Royal Gorge Bridge in Colorado.
 The height of the platform is 321 m.
 However, this jump is rarely available, as part of the Royal Gorge Go Fast Games—first in 2005, then again in 2007.
 Previous to this the record was held in West Virginia, USA, by New Zealander Chris Allum, who bungee jumped 823 ft from the New River Gorge Bridge on "Bridge Day" 1992 to set a world's record for the longest bungee jump from a fixed structure.
+In February 1992, French jumper Gregory Riffi made a helicopter-assisted bungee jump above the Loire Valley in France using a 249.9 m cord that stretched to 610 m at maximum elongation, setting a record for the greatest bungee-cord extension during a jump.